Neats29/Learn-Heroku/README.md

 ##Dynos

 Dynos are like little robots.
-A single Dyno is Free but once it starts to mate and reproduce, things get expenive.
+A single Dyno is Free but once it starts to mate and reproduce, things get expensive.
 The Dynos run commands, Web dynos for instance take care of HTTP traffic.
 Without a Dyno, your app won't be deployed but thankfully we only need one to begin with => Free.

 This shows that I have 1 Dyno, so I'm all good for now.